WernervanderMerwe/interview-test-aluminati/README.md

 6. I left some code behind commented out to highlight thought processes and comments on it.

-7. I tested the limit number till 100 000 in multiples of 10, 100 000 took about 10 seconds to render, but I have a particularly powerful PC.
+7. I tested the limit number till 100 000 in powers of 10, 100 000 took about 10 seconds to render, but I have a particularly powerful PC.
 I'm thinking of doing some unit testing to test my theories of saving computational cost, especially between using `queryselectorAll()` and `array.forEach({...getElementbyId()})`.